Manhattan Parade

 Manhattan Parade is a 1931 American pre-Code musical comedy film photographed entirely in Technicolor.
-It was originally intended to be released, in the United States, early in 1931, but was shelved due to public apathy towards musicals.
-Despite waiting a number of months, the public proved obstinate and the Warner Bros. reluctantly released the film in December 1931 after removing all the music.
+It was originally intended to be released in the United States early in 1931, but was shelved due to public apathy towards musicals.
+Despite waiting a number of months, the public proved obstinate and Warner Bros.
+Pictures reluctantly released the film in December 1931 after removing all the music.
 Since there was no such reaction to musicals outside the United States, the film was released there as a full musical comedy in 1931.

 The film pokes fun at Al Jolson, who had suffered a downturn in his career due to the public aversion to musical pictures.
 He had been released from his contract to Warner Bros. late in 1930.